An identity in distribution between full-space and half-space log-gamma polymers: Geometric RSK correspondence and Whittaker functions

 \subsection{Geometric RSK correspondence}

 The geometric RSK correspondence was introduced by Kirillov \cite{Kri01} as the geometric lifting of the RSK correspondence.
-Noumi and Yamada \cite{NY04} proposed an alternative definition involving local moves on matrices, which makes it convenient to apply gRSK to polygonal arrays \cite{NZ17}.
+Noumi and Yamada proposed an alternative definition, purely written in terms of matrix algebra \cite{NY04}.
+It is shown in \cite{OSZ} that gRSK can be constructed using local moves and that this is equivalent to \cite{NY04}.
+In the following we present this construction via local moves.